Push Members Down

 The Push Members Down refactoring helps clean up the class hierarchy by moving class members to a subclass or a subinterface.
 The members are then relocated into the direct subclasses/interfaces only.

-- In the editor open a class, whose members you need to push down.
+- In the editor, open the class whose members you need to push down.

 If pushing a member might cause problems, you will be notified with red highlighting.
 It means that, if the situation is unattended, an error will emerge after refactoring.
 IntelliJ IDEA prompts you with a Problems Detected dialog, where you can opt to ignore or fix the problem.